J-Sarnoff/FLOAT128.jl/README.md

 >>  Float128 arithmetic compares favorably with BigFloat(128).
 Using Benchmarks.jl to measure relative speed: addition and subtraction run 10x, multiplication and division run ~2x faster without on-chip fma (fused multiply add) and considerably faster when fma ops are executed directly by the processor.

->>  The elementary functions are appropriately accurate, and, generally, not yet faster, trig needs work On systems with processors that support fma instructions, all of these functions should speed up noticably.
+>>  The elementary functions are appropriately accurate, and, generally, not yet faster.
+I am changing the approach to get better performance, introducing indexed sequences of rational polynomial approximations.

+On systems with processors that support fma instructions, all of these functions should speed up noticably.